Toby Perkins

-Matthew Toby Perkins (born 12 August 1970) is a British Labour Party politician who has served as Member of Parliament (MP) for Chesterfield since 2010.
-He has been Shadow Minister for Apprentices and Lifelong Learning since April 2020.
-Previously he was Shadow Minister for Small Business under Ed Miliband and Shadow Minister for the Armed Forces under Jeremy Corbyn.
+Matthew Toby Perkins (born 12 August 1970) is a British Labour Party politician who has served as the Member of Parliament (MP) for Chesterfield since 2010.
+He was elected as chair of the Environmental Audit Select Committee in September 2024.

 Early life and career

-Perkins was born in Reading on 12 August 1970.
-He is the son of V. F. Perkins and his wife Teresa.
+Matthew Perkins was born on 12 August 1970 in Reading.
+He is the son of V. F. Perkins and Tessa Pudney (daughter of the poet John Pudney).
 He has a sister, Polly.
-He is a great-grandson of A. P. Herbert, Independent Member of Parliament for Oxford University (1935–1950) and a grandson of the poet John Pudney.
+He is a grandson of the poet John Pudney and a great-grandson of A. P. Herbert, Independent Member of Parliament for Oxford University (1935–1950).
 Perkins attended Trinity Catholic School in Leamington Spa, and Silverdale Comprehensive School in Sheffield.

-He worked in the private sector from 1987 until elected to Parliament in 2010.
-He was in IT Sales: consultant and Regional Manager for the Prime Time Recruitment organisation, and subsequently set up a rugby product business.
+He worked in the private sector from 1987 until he was elected to Parliament in 2010.
+He was in IT Sales as a consultant and Regional Manager for the Prime Time Recruitment organisation, and subsequently set up a rugby product business.
 Perkins was a councillor for Rother Ward on Chesterfield Borough Council from 2003 to 2011.

-He was a Director of Families First Co-operative, a social enterprise that ran an early years nursery in Chesterfield, and set up the Chesterfield Flood Victims Appeal, which raised over £13,000 for victims of the floods in Chesterfield in 2007.